-- 4.13 The Council Leadership Team (CLT) consists of senior council officers who discuss and agree the recommended utilisation of that headroom to the PBSG.
-This includes new project proposals, issues arising on existing projects within the programme that need an additional injection of resources and the level of resources to be set aside for core maintenance / replacement programmes (IT, property, roads, vehicles and equipment). - 4.14 The CLT assess new project bids against the following specific principles and key objectives: - Investment in the school and early years / nursery estate - Investment in core infrastructure and technology - Investment in spend to save initiatives that will bring about efficiencies and revenue budget savings into the future - Investment in the Change Programme in areas such as channel shift - Promotion of inward investment and economic benefits to the wider Angus economy. - 4.15 The CLT recommendations are considered by the PBSG and, if approved by the PBSG, these projects / programmes will be built into the draft capital plan. - 4.16 The process culminates in the 5 year capital plan, long term affordability and prudential indicators being presented to the annual Special Budget Meeting of Angus Council and Rent Setting meeting (for the Housing capital plan) for final approval.
+- 4.14 The Council Leadership Team (CLT) consists of senior council officers who discuss and agree the recommended utilisation of available capital resources to Council following discussion through the Policy & Budget Strategy Group (PBSG) which is a member / officer working group.
+This includes new project proposals, issues arising on existing projects within the programme that need an additional injection of resources and the level of resources to be set aside for core maintenance / replacement programmes (IT, property including economic development property for let, roads, vehicles and equipment). - 4.15 The CLT assess new project bids against the following specific principles and key objectives: - Investment in the school and early years / nursery estate - Investment in core infrastructure and technology - Investment in spend to save initiatives that will bring about efficiencies and revenue budget savings into the future - Investment in the Change Programme in areas such as digital service provision. - Promotion of inward investment and economic benefits to the wider Angus economy. - 4.16 The CLT recommendations are considered by the PBSG and Angus Council and, if approved by the Council, these projects / programmes will be built into the draft capital plan.

+4.17 The process culminates in the five year capital plan, long term affordability assessment and prudential indicators being presented to the annual Special Budget Meeting of Angus Council and Rent Setting meeting (for the Housing capital plan) for final approval.